Tapestry: Outside Europe

 The Chinese kesi is a tapestry weave, normally using silk on a small scale compared to European wall-hangings.
 Clothing for the court was one of the main uses.
 The density of knots is typically very high, with a gown of the best quality perhaps involving as much work as a much larger European tapestry.
 Initially used for small pieces, often with animal, bird and flower decoration, or dragons for imperial clothing, under the Ming dynasty it was used to copy paintings.

-The Death of Polydorus is one of an unusual set of seven large tapestry hangings made in China for the Portuguese governor of Macao in the 1620s, blending Western and Chinese styles.
+The Story of Troy is an unusual set of seven large tapestry hangings made in China for the Portuguese governor of Macao in the 1620s, blending Western and Chinese styles.
 Most of the hangings are embroidery, but the faces and flesh parts of the figures are appliqué painted silk satin pieces, reflecting a Chinese technique often used for Buddhist banners, and the larger forms of thangka.

 Kilims and Navajo rugs are also types of tapestry work, the designs of both mostly restricted to geometrical patterns similar to those of other rug weaving techniques.

-The Moroccan Handira is a hand-woven tapestry made by Berber women in the Middle-Atlas as part of a girl's dowry.
-This creamy sequined tapestry features embroidery and mirrored sequins believed to warn off the evil eye and to bring baraka, the Moroccan word for good luck and prosperity.
-The tapestry is worn by the bride as a cover on her wedding day before using it as a throw in her marital bedroom.